braazaareer/writeup/reverse_engineering/Flare-On 11 Challenge 5/writeup.md

   ```
   Attempts to decrypt it manually in CyberChef failed—likely due to a custom variant of ChaCha20 (or potential input errors).

-Since the encryption is symmetric, I let the shellcode handle decryption.
+Since the encryption is likely symmetric, I let the shellcode handle the decryption.

 ### Updated Server Script for Final Decryption